 - I am co-inventor on three issued patents and one pending patent.

-Scholar records over 5,600 citations for my publications, an h-index of
+Google Scholar records over 5,700 citations for my publications, an

 - (Google scholar incorrectly lists my rank as